Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Acknowledgement

 \section{Acknowledgement}

 We thank Timo Sepp\"{a}l\"{a}inen and Pablo Ferrari for valuable conversations.
 We thank the organisers of the workshop on integrable probability at the Open Online Probability School in June 2020 for hosting a talk by LZ on joint work with AS, which led to this collaboration.
+We would also like to thank anonymous referees for carefully reading this paper and providing many valuable comments that help improve the expository.
 AS was supported by NSF grants DMS-1352013 and DMS-1855527, Simons Investigator grant and a MacArthur Fellowship.